KSPModStewards/SCANsat/CONTRIBUTING.md

 ## Notes on HSVPicker

-`SCANsat.Unity` contains within it code derived from https://github.com/judah4/HSV-Color-Picker-Unity/.
+`SCANsat.Unity` contains code derived from https://github.com/judah4/HSV-Color-Picker-Unity/.
 This library or something derived from it seems to also have been added to KSP itself at some point.
 This can lead to compilation issues because there are conflicting names depending on the `using` statements in effect.
 All of the types from this library in the SCANsat codebase should be in a SCANsat namespace.